 Calpe is located on the Costa Blanca between Valencia and Alicante and is known for its beaches.
 The town is dived into two parts with the famous Calpe rock in the middle and the Playa Arenal and Playa Levante on both sides.
 There is a beautiful boulevard on the beach with a lot of restaurants and places to have a drink.
 Calpe has a lot of restaurants and shops.
 Nearby you can find rock-cut sea pools at the Roman site Baños de la Reina.

 Calpe is an ancient fishing village with a rich history.
-Due to its strategic position on the coast is had attracted many settlers throughout history.
-The Romans used Calpe to dry and saltfish and made it a prosperous colony.
+Due to its strategic position on the coast, it had attracted many settlers throughout history.
+The Romans used Calpe to dry saltfish and made it a prosperous colony.
 The peace of the 18th century enabled Calpe to regenerate and form the current tourist location.
 During the second half of the 19th century, it started to be a fishing town.
 Already before the second world war summer tourist discovered Calpe.
-And after the war, more and more houses and small hotels were built for the increasing amount of tourists, from the 1970s onward a lot of new homes, apartments, and hotels where build.
+And after the war, more and more houses and small hotels were built for the increasing amount of tourists, from the 1970s onward a lot of new homes, apartments, and hotels were built.

-Why should people stay in Calpe during the winter?
+Why should people stay in Calpe during the fall, winter, or spring?

 Calpe is a good choice if you are looking for a bigger place that is lively, has enough open restaurants and shops.
 The Mediterranean climate means a mild winter with not a lot of rain and average temperatures from 16 to 24.
 Most days will be sunny or partly cloudy, and there only will be a few days with some rain.
 For the winter period, you can find od deals for apartments and houses, and if you are camping, there are multiple options as well.

 Calpe has a Mediterranean climate, with a mild winter and a lot of sunny or partly cloudy days, and only a few days with some rain.
-The average temperatures are from 16 meter (52 feet).
+The average temperatures are from 16°C - 24°C (61°F - 75°F).
 The night can be a little bit cooler with a minimum of, so make sure that you have some heating in your house or apartment.